A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 • Reservations: North Charleston Marriott

-• Features: A trusted name in Hotels, convenient to Riverfront Park with modern amenities and an outdoor pool.
+• Features: A trusted name in hotels, convenient to Riverfront Park with modern amenities and an outdoor pool.

 What to Pack